benbunsford/type-it/README.md

 ## OS

-typeitnow works on Linux.
-It should work on Mac and Windows as well, but has not been tested.
+typeitnow works on Linux and Windows.
+On Mac, there may be an SSL license issue.
+For me, this was resolved by installing python with the installer provided by [python.org](python.org), and afterwards navigating to `/Applications/Python 3.x/` then double-clicking `Install Certificates.command`.

+Tested on Arch Linux, Windows 11, and MacOS Ventura.

 ## Installation